CSC300-Embedded-Systems/p01-master/example-README.md

 ---
 **A Note from Prof. Heggen and Prof. Wilborne to You**

-While I expect this project to have issues, one thing to keep in mind is HAVE FUN with it!
+While we expect this project to be challenging, one thing to keep in mind is HAVE FUN with it!
 Create a product that expresses your personal interests.
 Break up the writing so it’s not so burdensome.
 We will have a live demo sessions at the end of the project to celebrate your accomplishments.